Uday-Mahajan-Dev/Problem-solved/README.md

 Here we run the for loop from 999 to 99 with decrementing i and also a nested j for loop whle the if statement check for if the value is prime or not and prints the result.

 The Factorial.java is a program that helps to count and print factorial of any number given be user.

+The input is taken from user and passed into a function that returns factorial of that number and the value is stored in a variable (Factorial) to print in the output.